Master’s in Library and Information Science - School Library Media Coordinator and Instructional Technology

 • M.L.I.S. students take core courses in topics such as Foundations of Library Science, Information Sources and Services, Library Administration and Management, and Information Organization and Access.

-• The Library and Information Science program works with information organizations where their students reside to provide meaningful practicums and volunteer opportunities.
+• The Library and Information Science program works with school districts where their students reside to provide meaningful practicums and volunteer opportunities.

 After Graduation